-Braden Washington, Dominic Hamilton and Ayanna Kucera
+Braden, Dominic and Ayanna

 The Ride Janie Ride Foundation would like to introduce to you three very special people.
 It is our honor to have them as part of the Ride Janie Ride family and we take great pride in announcing that Braden, Dominic and Ayanna will be the recipients for Ride Janie Ride 2019.
 Continue scrolling to read each of their biographies.
 Ride Janie Ride would like to thank all of those who nominated individuals.
 We will not forget any of the nominees and hope that they may be part of Ride Janie Ride in the future.